Robert Luongo, 2014 Olympics, www.sports.yahoo.com

 Healing was not easy, there’s not one secret cure,

-But the pain of healing’s better than suffering, that’s for sure.
+But the pain of healing’s better than suffering, that’s

 Everyday’s a battle; we win and sometimes lose.